vankessel/vankessel.github.io/_drafts/debunking-quantum-suicide.md

 ## What is Quantum Suicide?

 [Quantum suicide](https://en.wikipedia.org/wiki/Quantum_suicide_and_immortality) is the famous thought experiment, similar to the [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) thought experiment, but from the perspective of the cat.
-The purpose of it is to speculate on what would happen to the (un)lucky observer under different interpretations of quantum mechanics.
+The purpose of it is to speculate on what would happen to the (un)lucky subject under different interpretations of quantum mechanics.

 The general idea is that there a subject with a gun pointed to their head.
 The gun is rigged to fire depending on the result of a quantum event.
 If the [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) is true, then there must exist a version of the observer that survived the event.
 Ergo, the observer should always experience the branch of reality in which they survive as that is the only reality that they can experience.
 Now we run into the first and largest assumption that everything hinges on: